tardate/LittleArduinoProjects/BoldportClub/pcbmode/README.md

 ### A Simple Circuit

-For a simple tutorial, I'm buidling a standard astable 555 timer circuit with an LED on the output.
+For a simple tutorial, I'm building a standard astable 555 timer circuit with an LED on the output.
 The circuit will flash at [1Hz](https://visual555.tardate.com/?r1=10&r2=330&c=2) with R1=10kΩ, R2=330kΩ, C1=2µF.